We have three key qualifying criteria for Retirement Housing:

 On all other Retirement Housing estates we operate a first-come-first-served waiting list system.
 Due to high demand there are periods when we need to close a waiting list until the numbers on the list decrease.
 Where the waiting list for an estate (or part of an estate, such as a specific floor of the building) is closed, this will be clearly shown on the estate listing page.

 Where the waiting list for an estate is open, you will have the option to apply to join the list.
-Please note that you can apply to join the waiting list for a maximum of THREE estates.
+Please note that you can apply to join the waiting list for a maximum of FIVE estates.

 After our Lettings team have received your 'Apply to join waiting list' request, they will contact you to advise you of the next steps.
 This will include you filling out an application form.
 We will then assign a unique reference number to the form for you to use when contacting us.